micropython/micropython/docs/samd/quickref.rst

       - *freq* should be an integer which sets the frequency in Hz for the PWM cycle.
 The valid frequency range is 1 Hz to 24 MHz.
       - *duty_u16* sets the duty cycle as a ratio ``duty_u16 / 65536``.
-        The duty cycle of a X channel can only be changed, if the A and B channel of the respective submodule is not used.
-Otherwise the duty_16 value of the X channel is 32768 (50%).
       - *duty_ns* sets the pulse width in nanoseconds.
 The limitation for X channels apply as well.
       - *invert*\=True|False.
 Setting a bit inverts the respective output.